 In addition to standard registration fees, all-electric vehicle owners must pay an annual fee of $100.
 Plug-in hybrid electric vehicle owners must pay an annual fee of $75.
 (Reference Wisconsin Statutes 341.25(1)(L) and Wisconsin Act 9, 2019)

 Alternative Fuel License

 Any person acting as an alternative fuels dealer must hold a valid alternative fuel license and certificate from the Wisconsin Department of Administration.
 No person may use alternative fuels in the state unless the person holds a valid alternative fuel license or an authorized supplier has delivered the alternative fuel.
 For more information, see the Wisconsin Department of Revenue License, Permit and Registration Services website.
 (Reference Wisconsin Statutes 78.47)

 Volkswagen Settlement Allocation

 The Wisconsin Department of Administration (DOA) may use funds awarded to Wisconsin through the Volkswagen Environmental Mitigation Trust to replace vehicles in the state fleet.
-The DOA will also establish a grant program for the replacement of public transit vehicles, with preference for projects that assist commuters.
+The DOA will also establish a grant program for alternative fuels and electric vehicle supply equipment.
 (Reference Wisconsin Statutes 16.047)